WozMit/Transfer-learning-for-general-image-recognition/README.md

 You must download the pre-trained model from [here](http://download.tensorflow.org/models/image/imagenet/inception-2015-12-05.tgz) and unzip the model in a folder.
 Then modify the model's path in the `inception.py` file (line 73 `data_dir` variable).

 ## Compute transfer values
-The main activity is to compute the transfer values that outputs one of the previously saw CNN when provided several images.
+The main activity is to compute the transfer values wich are given by one of the previously saw CNN when provided several images.
 This information is saved as two `.npy` files: one containing the vector of features of the last layer of the CNN and the other containing the classes of the dataset.
 After that, these files can be used to train a new model for fitting the dataset.

 As the training must be done with just the training set, it is necessary to compute the transfer values two times: one for the training set and one for the test set.
 Thus, the transfer values of a particular CNN model can be fully defined by four `.npy` files: `output_data_train.npy`, `output_cls_train.npy`, `output_data_test.npy`, `output_cls_test.npy`.

 The command for computing transfer values:

 `python compute_transfer_values.py < path > < type > < model > < data_augmentation > < features > < classes >`

 Where